twbs/bootstrap/site/content/docs/5.3/customize/sass.md

 You can lighten or darken colors with Bootstrap's `tint-color()` and `shade-color()` functions.
 These functions will mix colors with black or white, unlike Sass' native `lighten()` and `darken()` functions which will change the lightness by a fixed amount, which often doesn't lead to the desired effect.

+`shift-color()` combines these two functions by shading the color if the weight is positive and tinting the color if the weight is negative.

 {{< scss-docs name="color-functions" file="scss/_functions.scss" >}}

 In practice, you'd call the function and pass in the color and weight parameters.